Axl Rose booed at Rock Hall of Fame induction

 The Rock Hall, which has been criticized in the past for inducting lead performers over the iconic groups they led, appointed a committee to choose six additional overlooked groups this year.

-Those groups included The Miracles led by Smokey Robinson; The Crickets, backing band to Buddy Holly; Bill Haley and his Comets; Gene Vincent’s the Blue Caps; and the back-up band for James Brown, the Famous Flames.
+Those groups included The Miracles led by Smokey Robinson; The Crickets, backing band to Buddy Holly; Bill Haley’s The Midnighters; Gene Vincent’s the Blue Caps; and the back-up band for James Brown, the Famous Flames.

 Robinson told Reuters on Saturday he was at the ceremony to support his group.
 “I always thought that the Miracles should be in the Rock and Roll Hall of Fame.
 I am absolutely elated this is actually happening,” he said.